 - The availability of water in and around Darrtown seems notable for at least two reasons:

-1. Conrad Darr cited presence of "never ending springs" when advertising the Darrtown property (see Journal News article).
+1. Conrad Darr cited presence of "never ending springs," when advertising Darrtown property (see Journal News article).

-2. The growing of willows (which require plenty of water) is mentioned in the two following quotations, from the Butler County OHGenWeb Project page / Milford Township: pages 562-574.
+2. The growing of willows (which require abundant water) is cited twice by the Butler County OHGenWeb Project.
+See pgs.
+562-574.

 - While it is not clear whether the quote about Hiram Darr applies to Hiram Darr I or Hiram Darr II, the reference to a "willow cultivator" has some present-day (2012) significance.
 As of 2012, there are people from Darrtown, who are able to remember John "Johnny" Darr (who was the youngest child of Hiram Darr I) and those individuals (Charles Teckman, being one of them) described John Darr, as one who raised willows on his property.
 As reported in the Recollections of Virginia Teckman (see link above), Virginia Teckman recalled that her husband, Harry Teckman purchased Johnny Darr's land and build the Teckman house at the northeast corner of the Main and North street intersection in Darrtown.
 Even today (2012), a marshy land area exists at the rear of the former Darr/Teckman property.
 A stand of cattails (or, could they be willows?) grows there now.